 He kicked out from my bedroom wall in 1983.
 He kicked out as I recollected these memories to Paul and Dave in a session at the Queens pub in Crouch End.
 He kicked out from the seed of inspiration long ago to become Man-Machine=Man.
 Thank you, Mr Lee.

-There was an urban myth, back in the USSR, that the Beatles briefly landed in the somewhere in Russia, then set up and played on the wing of the plane, so their message of love and peace would bring freedom to the Soviet Union and particularly its youth .
+There was an urban myth, back in the USSR, that the Beatles briefly landed somewhere behind the Iron Curtain, then set up and played from the wing of the plane, so their message of Love and Peace would reach the ears of Soviet Union and particularly its youth.

-Out of shot, their roadie Mal Evans has raked out the Abbey Road zebra crossing in the moon dust of the Sea of tranquility.
+Out of shot the band’s faithful roadie, Mal Evans, has raked out the Abbey Road zebra crossing in the moon dust of the Sea of tranquility.

 The band have the union flag shoulder flashes, keeping the British end up, as that other cultural icon, Bond, would say.
 They’re larking about in the weightlessness, Hard Day’s Night style, the leader launched up in the air by a playful shove.